mastodon/documentation/content/en/admin/scaling.md

 #### Debugging that it all works {#pgbouncer-debug}

-You should be able to connect to PgBouncer just like you would with Postgres:
+You should be able to connect to PgBouncer just like you would with PostgreSQL:

 ```bash
 psql -p 6432 -U mastodon mastodon_production